EFTEC/BladeOne/README.md

 // template.php
 echo "my name is ".$name;
 ```
 Even for this simple example, there is a risk of hacking.
 How?
-A user could sends malicious code by using the GET variable, such as html or even javascript.
-The second file should be written as follow:
+A user could send malicious code by using the GET variable, such as html or even javascript.
+The second file should be written as follows:
 ```php
  // template.php
 echo "my name is ".html_entities($name);
 ```
-html_entities should be used in every single part of the visual layer (html) where the user could injects malicious code, and it’s a real tedious work.
+html_entities should be used in every single part of the visual layer (html) where the user could inject malicious code, and it’s a real tedious work.
 BladeOne does it automatically.
 ```php
 // template.blade.php
 My name is {{$name}}